juliusbsimon/util_audit/README.md

 - Compliance or regulatory tracking is required
 - You need who-changed-what visibility
 - Oracle Unified Auditing is unavailable or too coarse
-- Full control over audit logic is required
+- You want fast, repeatable audit onboarding

 ---